Lagnashree/api-catalog-service-node/README.md

     <img src="arch1.png">
 </div>

-##

-## Kong OSS Installation:
+## Kong OSS Installation

 Here I have chosen GCP VM to install the kong OSS version 3.0.x (Note this installation is not ready for production use but to set up an quick kong GW to demo)

 ### Step 1
 In GCP console create a VM with below details
 Allow TCP 8001 PORT in newtwork firewall

 ### Step 2:
 Logged into VM and ran below steps.
 It would install required dependency and download kong binaries and install the package

     ```
        sudo apt update && sudo apt upgrade &&